 Joe Rogan is a great example of a successful content creator.
 He saw the huge potential of free audio and video podcasts and created “The Joe Rogan Experience”, which had over 190 million monthly downloads in spring 2019.
 In addition to his podcast subscribers and YouTube viewers, Rogan has 10.3 million followers on Instagram, 2.6 million likes on his Facebook fan page, and 6.4 million followers on Twitter.
 Now, how much would a brand pay for these numbers?
 Ask Spotify.

 A talented content creator is the mastermind behind what we read, watch, tag, save, share, and interact with.
 Content creators play an essential role in growing the brand’s online presence.
 According to “Content Marketing.
 Behind the scenes” report by Planable, 45% of marketers produce over 5 pieces of content per week and publish over 11 social media posts during the same amount of time.
 Users are hungry for fresh content.
 And brands are willing to satiate that hunger.
+That being said, those same brands have to be ready to credit content creators properly using some sort of author bio.

 Content creation isn’t just about posting pretty pictures on Instagram and finding the right hashtags.
 Becoming a good content creator is no walk in the park.
 Like any other role, this isn’t for everybody.
 I’d say the key to achieving success requires you to have an audience-first mindset.
 Specialist of EssayTigers advises to do thorough research, study your audience, understand what they’re looking for, come up with something fresh and useful, fail many times, improve your strategy, repeat, and succeed.
 Great content creators don’t exactly produce the content that they or their friends would enjoy and hope for the best.
 They go for what the target audience needs in order to click on that subscribe/share/follow/buy button.